lxc-jp/lxd-ja/doc/api-extensions.md

 Adds support for a Starlark scriptlet to be provided to LXD to allow customized logic that controls placement of new instances in a cluster.

 The Starlark scriptlet is provided to LXD via the new global configuration option `instances.placement.scriptlet`.

+## `storage_pool_source_wipe`
+Adds support for a `source.wipe` Boolean on the storage pool, indicating that LXD should wipe partition headers off the requested disk rather than potentially fail due to pre-existing file systems.

+## `zfs_block_mode`

+This adds support for using ZFS block {spellexception}`filesystem` volumes allowing the use of different file systems on top of ZFS.

+This adds the following new configuration options for ZFS storage pools:

+* `volume.zfs.block_mode`
+* `volume.block.mount_options`
+* `volume.block.filesystem`

+## `instance_generation_id`

+Adds support for instance generation ID.
+The VM or container generation ID will change whenever the instance's place in time moves backwards.
+As of now, the generation ID is only exposed through to VM type instances.
+This allows for the VM guest OS to reinitialize any state it needs to avoid duplicating potential state that has already occurred:

+* `volatile.uuid.generation`

+## `disk_io_cache`
+This introduces a new `io.cache` property to disk devices which can be used to override the VM caching behavior.